Windz-GameDev/CAP6635-Advanced-AI-A_Star-With-Obstacles/README.md

-This is my A*, Project 1 implementation for the Advanced AI Class I am taking at the University of North Florida while undertaking my Masters in CS.
+This is my implementation for A*, a widely used, informed, pathfinding algorithm which uses a combination of accumulated and heuristic costs to make more intelligent decisions than simple DFS or BFS.
+The algorithm is particularly useful for robotics and is a cornerstone in the field of Artificial Intelligence.
+This project was created for the Advanced AI Class I am taking at the University of North Florida while undertaking my Masters in CS.

 This Python project does the following
   - Reads the x-y coordinates of the nodes from a text file called "coords.txt".